-McClellan Butte Trail is a 9.6 mile moderately trafficked out and back trail located near North Bend, WA that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking and is accessible from May until November.
+McClellan Butte Trail is a 9.6 mile moderately trafficked out and back trail located near North Bend, Washington that offers the chance to see wildlife and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash